Metal Binder Jetting 3D Printing Service

 Metal Binder Jetting (MBJ) from detailed features to massive structures

-Unlike other AM technologies, Metal Binder Jetting is not limited to prototyping or Low volume production.
+Unlike other AM technologies, Metal Binder Jetting is not limited to rapid prototyping or Low volume production.
 As a sinter-based process, the finished parts have characteristics suitable for real-world applications.
 The sample parts already correspond almost completely to the finished series parts, which means that the process enables scalable 3D metal printing with exact reproduction of the most complex shapes — not only on an industrial scale, but also within the desired time and cost framework.

 Sinter-based AM requires enormous expert knowledge, and this is where Elimold’s particular know-how lies.
 Thanks to this expertise, the company — which is headquartered production sites in the China — is able to identify potential problems in advance and knows how to prevent them from occurring in the first place.